sderev/wslshot/README.md

 ## Windows Configuration

-Before using `wslshot`, you need to ensure that your screenshots are automatically saved to a folder accessible by your Linux environment.
+Before using `wslshot`, you need to ensure that your screenshots are automatically saved to a directory accessible by your Linux environment.

 ### For Windows 11 Users